go-while/nntp-mongodb-storage/README.md

  - Logging: During the deletion process, the worker logs relevant information such as the article hash being processed and whether the deletion was successful or encountered an error.

-# MongoReaderWorker
+# MongoWorker_Reader

-The MongoReaderWorker is designed to run as a goroutine, and to optimize the reading process, multiple workers can be spawned concurrently.
+The MongoWorker_Reader is designed to run as a goroutine, and to optimize the reading process, multiple workers can be spawned concurrently.

  - This concurrent approach enables parallel retrieval of articles, leading to improved performance and reduced read times, especially when dealing with a large number of articles.

- - The main program can control the level of concurrency by setting the number of MongoReaderWorker instances (getWorker) to be launched.
+ - The main program can control the level of concurrency by setting the number of MongoWorker_Reader instances (getWorker) to be launched.

  - Each worker will independently process read requests, making it possible to efficiently retrieve multiple articles simultaneously.

- - By utilizing multiple MongoReaderWorker goroutines, the system can take full advantage of available resources, effectively distributing the read workload across multiple threads, cores, or even machines if necessary.
+ - By utilizing multiple MongoWorker_Reader goroutines, the system can take full advantage of available resources, effectively distributing the read workload across multiple threads, cores, or even machines if necessary.
 This concurrency model helps to avoid bottlenecks and ensures that read operations are executed efficiently, providing a responsive and performant reading experience for the application.

-- The MongoReaderWorker is a component of the mongostorage package responsible for handling read/get requests for articles to retrieve from a MongoDB database.
+- The MongoWorker_Reader is a component of the mongostorage package responsible for handling read/get requests for articles to retrieve from a MongoDB database.

 - It operates as a worker goroutine, processing read requests from a queue (Mongo_Reader_queue) and retrieving the corresponding articles from the specified MongoDB collection.

 - The retrieved articles are then sent back to the main program through a return channel, allowing efficient and concurrent reading of articles from the database.

- - Initialization: Before starting the reading process, the MongoReaderWorker is created and initialized.
+ - Initialization: Before starting the reading process, the MongoWorker_Reader is created and initialized.
 It establishes a connection to the MongoDB database using the provided URI and database name.

  - Read Operations: The worker listens to the Mongo_Reader_queue, which holds read requests waiting to be processed.
 Each read request is represented as a `MongoReadRequest` struct containing a list of article hashes (`Msgidhashes`) and a return channel (`RetChan`) to send back the retrieved articles.
 As soon as a read request becomes available in the queue, the worker dequeues it and starts the reading process.